alexmlong/quadrants/README.md

 # quadrants

 Experiment with having creatures with neural network brains learn to pick which area to move to.
+In the gif below, the reward function being used should cause the creatures to favor being in the same cell as other creatures.

 There are 9 grid cells they choose from (so not actually quadrants anymore).